 In 1908, Bette Davis was born and her future rival Joan Crawford was only four years old.
 Famed rivals Sophia Loren and Jayne Mansfield both wouldn't be born until the thirties and the media firestorm pitting Tonya Harding against Nancy Kerrigan wouldn't be front page news and CNN particularization for almost ninety years.
 One thing was for certain though... that year, the Olympics would get their very first taste of figure skating controversy.

-A 2008 article on the wonderful history blog De Rebus Antiquis Et Novis offers a very detailed glimpse into the 1908 Summer Olympics in London and in particular, the heated (to say the least) rivalry between eventual champion of the MEN'S competition Ulrich Salchow of Sweden and eventual champion of the SPECIAL FIGURES event Nikolay Panin (Kolomenkin) of Russia.
-To give you a bit of background for those of you who may be scratching your heads going "WHATCHU TALKIN' BOUT, RYAN?", the 1908 Summer Games were for figure skating the very beginning in the sport's Olympic history as the Winter Games did not exist yet.
-The 1908 Olympics were also much longer than they are today as they were held from April 27-October 31, 1908.
-Figure skating events were held in late October near the end of those Games in cooler temperatures.
+A 2008 article on the wonderful history blog De Rebus Antiquis Et Novis offers a very detailed glimpse into the 1908 Summer Olympics in London and in particular, the heated (to say the least) rivalry between eventual champion of the men's competition Ulrich Salchow of Sweden and eventual champion of the special figures event Nikolay Panin-Kolomenkin of Russia.
+To give you a bit of background for those of you who may be scratching your heads going "Whatchu talkin' bout Ryan?", the 1908 Summer Games were for figure skating the very beginning in the sport's Olympic history as the Winter Games did not exist yet.
+The 1908 Olympics were also much longer than they are today as they were held from April 27 to October 31, 1908.
+Figure skating events were held in late October near the end of those Games at Prince's Skating Club in Knightsbridge, London.

 In the Special Figures event, skaters had to present judges drawings of original figures that they developed themselves that they planned on etching into the ice.
-The figures that five time Russian Champion Nikolay Panin submitted were so difficult that referees deemed them impossible.
-Salchow opted not to compete against Panin in this phase of the competition and the Russian skater and coach became the only Olympic Gold Medallist in figure skating history to win the later discontinued Special Figures event with two hundred and nineteen out of two hundred and forty possible points.
+The figures that five-time Russian Champion Nikolay Panin-Kolomenkin submitted were so difficult that referees deemed them impossible.
+Salchow opted not to compete against Panin-Kolomenkin in this phase of the competition and the Russian skater and coach became the only Olympic Gold Medallist in figure skating history to win the later discontinued Special Figures event with two hundred and nineteen out of two hundred and forty possible points.

 Nikolay Panin at the 1908 Summer Olympic Games